mlundine/Image_Correction_App/README.md

 pyinstaller --noconsole --onefile main.py

-This will make make a build and dist folder in the Image_Correction_App folder.

-The executable to run the GUI is in dist, named main.exe.
-Double click it to run.
+This should make an application folder that contains the app file.
+Move it into /Image_Correction_App.
+Double click on it to run.

 **How-To-Use Continued**